manolitto/openvlex2/jacks/README.md

 - Fill Density: 100% (actually should not matter)

 The jacks are quite small parts, so the most important issue is the adhesion of the first layer - as always with FFF printers.
-If you experience difficulties, you can try these different measures **after** you have fine-tuned your z-height:
+If you experience difficulties, you can try the following measures **after** you have fine-tuned your z-height:

 1. Raise **bed temperature**
 2. **Lower** first layer **speed**
 3. **Clean bed** with IPA
 4. **Clean bed** with acetone (if using a PEI sheet)
 5. Use **brims**
-6. Raise **hotend temperature**
+6. Raise (or lower) **hotend temperature**
-7. Try **different PLA**
+7. Try **different PLA** - my recommendation is to use a not too brittle PLA!

 ### Gluing Instructions